 PCB Layout Guidelines for BLE

 The Bluetooth LE operates in the 2.4Ghz frequency.
 The high-frequency nature of the technology requires the PCB to be designed with care.
-When your design involves sensors, it is best to keep analog signals and the Bluetooth LE module on separate layers of the PCB.
+When your design involves sensors, it is best to keep analog signals and the Bluetooth module on separate layers of the Printed Circuit Board.

-Although it runs on minimal power, it’s important for the Bluetooth LE module to have a stable and clean voltage.
+Although it runs on minimal power, it’s important for the Bluetooth PCB design to have a stable and clean voltage.
 Adding bypass capacitors of 1.0μF helps provide a stable voltage.
-Besides that, ferrite beads can also be used to filter out noises from the Bluetooth LE power supply.
+Besides that, ferrite beads can also be used to filter out noises from the Bluetooth LE power supply device.